ajihairi/react-native-fabric-example-ios/README.md

 #### Note
- - the configuration using react-native-fabric is pretty trickey, you have to completed the instruction that [react-native-fabric]    (https://github.com/corymsmith/react-native-fabric) provide.
+ - the configuration using react-native-fabric is pretty trickey, make sure you've completed the instruction that [react-native-fabric]    (https://github.com/corymsmith/react-native-fabric) and fabric.io provide.
  - go to fabric.io to initiate your account.
  - if you have the issue that tells the library is undefine, try [this](https://github.com/corymsmith/react-native-fabric/issues/102#issuecomment-279296313)